toolleeo/cli-apps/README.md

 * [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.
 * [file-type-cli](https://github.com/sindresorhus/file-type-cli) - Detect the file type of a file or stdin.
 * [friendly-find](https://github.com/sjl/friendly-find) - Usable replacement for find.
-* [gcp](https://github.com/petronny/gcp) - `gcp` (Goffi’s cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
+* gcp - `gcp` (Goffi's cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
 * [GoCatGo](https://github.com/vaaleyard/gocatgo) - GoCatGo is another pastebin tool with a super focus on transparency.
 * [happyfinder](https://github.com/hugows/hf) - (another) Fuzzy file finder for the command line.
 * [ictree](https://github.com/NikitaIvanovV/ictree) - Like tree but interactive.
 * [inventory](https://github.com/mothdotmonster/inventory) - Move files like an old text adventure.
 * [ll](https://github.com/antonmedv/ll) - ls with git status.
-* [lsd](https://github.com/Peltoche/lsd) - This project is a rewrite of GNU ls with lot of added features like colors, icons, tree-view, more formatting options etc. The project is heavily inspired by the super colorls project.
+* [lsd](https://github.com/lsd-rs/lsd) - This project is a rewrite of GNU ls with lot of added features like colors, icons, tree-view, more formatting options etc. The project is heavily inspired by the super colorls project.
-* [mat2](https://0xacab.org/jvoisin/mat2) - Metadata removal tool, supporting a wide range of commonly used file formats.
+* [mat2](https://0xacab.org/jvoisin/mat2.git) - Metadata removal tool, supporting a wide range of commonly used file formats.
 * [nat](https://github.com/willdoescode/nat) - Complete replacement for the `ls` command.
 * [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.
 * [PathPicker](https://github.com/facebook/pathpicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories; can be used to apply a command of a interactively selected files or to move across directories.
 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
 * [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progressbar.
 * [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
 Unlike others, you can not only recover deleted files but also overwritten data.
 * [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
 * [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files; it outputs statistics and save the list of files in JSON format; it produce a shell script that can be inspected before running it to delete the desire files.
 * [rmw](https://github.com/theimpossibleastronaut/rmw/) - (ReMove to Waste) is a trashcan/recycle bin utility for the command line.
 It can move and restore files to and from directories specified in a configuration file.
 * [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.
 * [tre](https://github.com/dduan/tre) - `tree` command improved with git awareness, editor aliasing, and colors.
 * [tree](https://gitlab.com/OldManProgrammer/unix-tree) - "Recursive directory listing command that produces a depth indented listing of files".
-* [TUI Archiver](https://codeberg.org/dnalor/tuiarchiver/) - A TUI/CLI application to list / manage archives.
+* [TUI Archiver](https://codeberg.org/dnalor/tuiarchiver.git) - A TUI/CLI application to list / manage archives.
 Can be used stand-alone and has some features for integrating with TUI file managers
 * [twf](https://github.com/wvanlint/twf) - Standalone tree view file explorer.
 * [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.
 * [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.